Deep Neural Networks and Tabular Data: A Survey: Explanation Mechanisms for Deep Learning with Tabular Data

 \subsection{Feature Highlighting Explanations}

-Local input attribution techniques seek to explain the behaviour of machine learning models instance by instance.
-Those methods aim to understand how all inputs available to the model are being used to arrive at a certain prediction.
+\textit{Local} input attribution techniques seek to explain the behaviour of machine learning models instance by instance.
+Those methods aim to highlight the influence the inputs have on the prediction by assigning importance scores to the input features.
 Some popular approaches for model explanations aim at constructing classification models that are explainable by design \citep{lou2012intelligible,alvarez2018towards,wang2019designing}.
 This is often achieved by enforcing the deep neural network model to be locally linear.
 Moreover, if the model's parameters are known and can be accessed, then the explanation technique can use these parameters to generate the model explanation.
 For such settings, relevance-propagation-based methods, e.g., \cite{bach2015pixel,montavon2019layer}, and gradient-based approaches, e.g.,~\citep{kasneci2016licon,sundararajan2017axiomatic,chattopadhay2018grad}, have been suggested.
 In cases where the parameters of the neural network cannot be accessed, model-agnostic approaches can prove useful.
 This group of approaches seeks to explain a model's behavior locally by applying surrogate models~\citep{ribeiro2016should, lundberg2017unified,ribeiro2018anchors,lundberg2020local,haug2021baselines}, which are interpretable by design and are used to explain individual predictions of black-box machine learning models.
-In order to test the performance of these black-box explanations techniques, \citet{liu2021synthetic} suggest a python based benchmarking library.
+In order to test the performance of these black-box explanations techniques, Liu et al. \cite{liu2021synthetic} suggest a python-based benchmarking library.